Rogue (2007 film): Plot

+In the remote swamps of Australia's Northern Territory, a wild cow walks to the edge of the still water to drink but is suddenly attacked by a ferocious and powerful beast that violently drags it into the lake.

-American travel journalist Pete McKell (Michael Vartan) joins a small group of tourists on a crocodile-watching river cruise in Kakadu National Park of Australia's Northern Territory, led by wildlife researcher Kate Ryan (Radha Mitchell).
-Toward the end of the cruise, Everett (Robert Taylor) spots a flare in the distance and the group head upriver to investigate.
-They eventually come across a half-sunken wreck when something crashes into their boat, splitting the side.
+American travel journalist Pete McKell joins a small group of tourists on a crocodile-watching river cruise in Kakadu National Park of Australia's Northern Territory, led by wildlife researcher Kate Ryan.
+Toward the end of the cruise, Everett spots a flare in the distance and the group heads upriver to investigate.
+As the boat moves forward, the passengers become anxious, the landscape becomes hostile and dense and the wildlife silent as if a threat were watching the boat.
+They eventually come across a half-sunken wreck.
+At a time when passengers are wondering about the origin of the flare, a reptilian shadow beneath the surface crashes into the boat, damaging the side.

 Kate manages to steer the boat ashore a small island in the middle of the river.
-Kate realises they are in the crocodile's territory and explains they must leave the island by nightfall, as the tide will start to rise and the island will be submerged.
-Moments after, Everett is pulled into the water by an unseen predator and is killed.
-Two locals, Neil (Sam Worthington) and Collin (Damien Richardson), arrive at the island but the beast upturns their boat; Neil swims to the island while Collin is killed.
+Kate realizes they are in the territory of a large crocodile and explains they must leave the island by nightfall, as the tide will start to rise and the island will be submerged.
+Everett suddenly is killed, pulled into the water by an unseen predator.
+Two locals, Neil Kelly and Collin, arrive at the island but the beast upturns their boat; Neil swims to the island but Collin has been killed.

 As night falls, Neil carefully swims to the riverbank in order to string a rope between two trees, creating a zip-line to allow the group to cross the river.
-Everett's wife Mary Ellen (Caroline Brazier) crosses first, only to freeze in fear halfway across.
-Allen (Geoff Morrell), becoming impatient and aggressive, attempts to get himself and his daughter Sherry (Mia Wasikowska) across with Mary Ellen still on the line.
+Everett's wife Mary Ellen crosses first, only to freeze in fear halfway across.
+Allen, becoming impatient and hostile, takes matters into his own hands by attempting to get himself and his daughter Sherry across with Mary Ellen still on the line.
 While trying to secure the rope, Neil is attacked and killed by the beast.
 The tree holding the rope breaks and the three on the line fall into the water.
-They manage to swim back to the island, but as Allen crawls up the shore, the beast lunges out of the water and throws him back into the river, where he is dragged under.
+They swim back to the island, but as Allen crawls up the shore, the beast quickly lunges out of the water and throws him back into the river, where he is killed.
+The beast is revealed to be a rogue, 7+ metre long saltwater crocodile.